Black Friday baby deals 2021: top savings on prams, pushchairs, baby monitors, breast pumps and more | GoodtoKnow

 A versatile hospital-grade double electric pump that can be used as either a single or double pump.
 It has three different pumping modes and eight suction levels so you can adjust it for maximum comfort and efficiency.

 This is brilliant value for a manual breast pump from a trusted brand.
-If you’re expecting a baby, this is a good buy to pop in the cupbord – no matter how you plan to feed your baby.
-And if you’re breastfeeding and want to express now and then, this pump is the perfect option.
+If you’re expecting a baby, this is a good buy to pop in the cupbord – no matter how you plan to feed.
+And if you’re breastfeeding and want to express now and then, this pump is the perfect affordable option.

 A cracking price on one of the top-performing electric breast pumps.
-It’s a compact and highly portable pump, which mimics a baby’s natural sucking rhythm to make for a comfortable experience for mums.
+It’s a compact and highly portable pump that mimics a baby’s natural sucking rhythm to make for a comfortable experience for mums.
 It has variable phases and vacuum levels so you can get the settings just right.

 There’s no better time to buy a baby monitor than Black Friday.
 You can get a premium monitor for the price of a basic model with these deals.

-This is a brilliant price on one of the top-performing video baby monitors – it’s also top of Amazon’s most wished-for list.
+This is the best price we’ve found on one of the top-performing video baby monitors – it’s also top of Amazon’s most-wished-for list.
 For peace of mind, it sounds an alarm if there is no movement detected from your baby after 20 seconds.
-It has a large LED screen with night vision functionality and temperature display, as well as digital zoom and pan features on the camera.
+It also has a large LED screen with night vision functionality and temperature display, as well as digital zoom and pan features on the camera.

 Best Black Friday sterilizer deals